Inba-11/Inba-11/README.md

-# Hi, I'm Inbatamizhan P 👋
+Hi, I'm Inbatamizhan 👋
+I turn coffee ☕ into code 💻

 I'm a passionate **Full Stack Developer**, **Java & DSA learner**, and open-source enthusiast from **Coimbatore, India**.
 I love building projects, solving problems, and contributing to the developer community.